Return to the search form Return to your search results

 For updated course offerings, descriptions, and syllabi, visit CIEE's program webpage.

-Throughout their program, student interns will have an experience like no other as they encounter the industry, energy and diversity of one the most fascinating cities in the world.
+Throughout their program, student interns will have an experience like no other as they encounter the industry and energy of one the most fascinating cities in the world.

 Refine your resume and interviewing skills for the local business culture